top of page

 Consequently, many athletes experience a decrease in delayed onset muscle soreness (DOMS) after strenuous workouts when incorporating cryotherapy into their recovery routine.

-2. Reduced Inflammation
+2. Reduced Inflammation and Immune Boost

 The vasoconstriction caused by cryotherapy can help reduce inflammation, which can promote healing and reduce pain.
 Additionally, cold exposure stimulates the body to produce more white blood cells, which can strengthen the immune system.
 Furthermore, cryotherapy has been shown to decrease oxidative stress in the body, a factor that can contribute to improved overall health.

-3. Improved Recovery
+1. Improved Athletic Recovery

 Cryotherapy may help athletes recover more quickly from intense workouts or competitions by reducing muscle soreness and inflammation.
 Cryotherapy can lead to increased energy levels by triggering the release of endorphins and norepinephrine, providing a natural energy boost.